 min.
 50m - max.
 80m three runs all Categories min.
-80m two runs all Categories b) Giant Slalom:
+80m two runs all Categories c) Giant Slalom:

-Number of courses: If the total number of participants (A+B+C) exceeds 90 (ninety) competitors, separate courses have to be set for the Categories B/C and A (World Criterium: Separate courses for each Category are mandatory)
+Number of courses: If the total number of participants (A+B+C+D) exceeds 140 (hundred and forty) competitors, separate courses have to be set for the Categories A/C and B/D (World Championships: Separate courses for each Category are mandatory, in the case when the total of women does not exceed 140 (hundred and forty) competitors, C and D may race in the same course)

+'''

 min.
 250 m - max.
-350 m Category A min.
+350 m Category A/C min.
 200 m - max.
-300 m Category B/C
+300 m Category B/D

+'''

-Number of courses: If the sum of the number of competitors of the largest of the three categories with the number of competitors from the smallest category exceeds 150 competitors, then 2 separate courses are mandatory and the largest category will race on one course and the two smaller categories on the other.
-If one course is permitted by the above criteria, if feasible, install 2 starts form different platforms (World Criterium: Separate courses for each Category are 'mandatory.) - see rule MA 33)
+Number of courses: If the total number of participants (A+B+C+D) exceeds 140 (hundred and forty) competitors separate courses have to be set for the Categories A/C and B/D. If one course is permitted by the above criteria, if feasible, install 2 starts form different platforms (World Championships: Separate courses for each Category are 'mandatory , in the case when the total of women does not exceed 140 (hundred and forty) competitors, C and D may race in the same course) - see rule MA 33)

-c) Super-G:
+d) Super-G:

 min.
-275 m - max 400 m all Categories
+300 m - max 400 m all Categories

-The course of a Super-G in Masters Races must to be suited for Masters Skiing - shorter, with smaller radius curves, slower and therefore safer than a regular international Super-G. If the sum of the number of competitors of the largest of the three categories with the number of competitors from the smallest category exceeds 150 racers, then 2 separate courses are mandatory and the largest category will race on one course and the two smaller categories on the other.(For the World Criterium: Super-G courses for A, B and C must be run on separate days and on separate courses.
-If they are run on the same day they must have separate slopes).
+The course of a Super-G in Masters Races must to be suited for Masters Skiing - shorter, with smaller radius curves, slower and therefore safer than a regular international Super-G. If the total number of participants (A+B+C+D) exceeds 140 (hundred and forty) competitors separate courses have to be set for the Categories A/C and B/D.(For the World Championships: Super-G courses for A, B and C must be run on separate days and on separate courses.
+If they are run on the same day they must have separate slopes in the case when the total of women does not exceed 140 (hundred and forty) competitors, C and D may race in the same course).